 Element #1: Quintuple Steps

-Most of the the quarterfinal rounds on the TV show this season began with the Quintuple Steps.
-To create our (wooden) version, we began with old leftover pallets that we had, covered them in plywood and then added “legs” to achieve the correct angle.
+Most of the quarterfinal rounds on the TV show this season began with the Quintuple Steps.
+To create our (wooden) version, we started with old leftover pallets that we had, covered them in plywood and then added “legs” to achieve the correct angle.
 Some of the legs were actually old table legs that we had in our garage!
-The key is to space them the correct distance apart so that the kids are challenged to reach them.
+The key is to space them the proper distance apart so that the kids are challenged to reach them.

 Element #2: Slack Line